otrv4/otrv4/otrv4.md

 the long-term secret key of a participant of a vulnerable DAKE is compromised.
 With this secret key, an adversary can impersonate other users to the owner of the key.
 The property by which participants cannot provide proof of participation to third parties is known as online deniability.
+Notice that OTRv4 uses 'forging keys' to provide online deniability and to prevent KCI attacks at the same time.

 Online deniability can be broken in two ways: 1. coercive judges, when an online judge coerces a participant into interactively proving that messages were